 Who Will be the Winners and Losers?

 It seems that, for the beauty industry, lockdown restrictions may not change exactly how much we buy but what we buy.
+This means that brands may have to adapt their beauty marketing strategies to pick up on the change in consumer behaviour.
 With evidence showing that a more simple, fresh faced look now being favoured, but with online beauty sales soaring 53%, consumers may just be switching up what they choose to spend their money on.
 Forecasters predict that this change in taste will bode better for cheaper brands however, with more expensive cosmetics like high-end makeup brands missing out.
 More cost-effective skincare brands like ‘The Ordinary’, who offer, simple, cost-effective skincare have reported that their larger volume bottles of Hyaluronic acid and Squalene formula have had a 35% increase in sales recently.

 Interested in learning more about changes in the health and beauty sector?
+Our beauty market research team know everything about the latest trends and large-scale changes that are either happening or about to happen in the sector.
 Contact us today to start a conversation.